UniMath/agda-unimath/src/papers/SDR20.lagda.md

 ## 3 Sequences and Sequential Colimits

-The third section defines what one might call the (wild) category of sequences (which are called _sequential diagrams_ in agda-unimath) and the colimiting functor.
+The third section defines categorical properties of sequences (which are called _sequential diagrams_ in agda-unimath) and the colimiting functor.
 It concludes by defining shifts of sequences, showing that they induce equivalences on sequential colimits, and defines lifts of elements in a sequential diagram.

-**Definition 3.1**: Sequences.
+**Definition 3.1.** Sequences.

 ```agda
 open import synthetic-homotopy-theory.sequential-diagrams using